 What does a parent do to calm a colicky baby?
 Literally everything — from doing a jig while holding the crying baby to trying out every trick possible, the agony seems endless.
-One of the well-meaning pieces of advice that comes forth is, "Give the baby some gripe water."
+One of the well-meaning pieces of advice is use gripe water for newborn babies.
 An ageless remedy, gripe water is considered effective for treating gas and flatulence in babies, and many swear it is the best.

 It is a water-based tonic which is used to tackle colic, indigestion, flatulence and even hiccups in babies.
 Gripe water was first sold commercially in the 19th century, in Britain, by a pharmacist named Woodward.
 It was used to cure the ‘gripes’ or gastroenteritis.
 From then, this effective combination of water, dill oil, sodium bicarbonate, sugar and about 2–3 per cent alcohol has found its place in almost every infant’s household.

 However, due to increasing levels of awareness and protests from the medical fraternity, most of the modern-day manufacturers of gripe water have dropped the alcohol from their composition.
 These days gripe water is sold as a dietary supplement.
 But most parent should be fully aware of the uses, the benefits, the side effects of gripe water before administering it to their little one.

 Also Read: Knowing when to start your baby on solids

 “It works very well for my baby,” says Arpita, mother of a five-month-old infant.
 “My daughter loves the taste and seems to quieten down within ten minutes of giving her half a teaspoon of gripe water.”